-APRILMake your final decision – With some exceptions, by now you should have heard from all of the schools to which you applied.
+Make your final decision – With some exceptions, by now you should have heard from all of the schools to which you applied.
 If you are accepted to multiple schools, weigh all your options before making a final decision.
 Talk with parents, other family members, teachers, mentors and friends.
 Take a good, hard look at finances, including financial aid and cost of living expenses at each school.
 If possible, visit campuses again.
-Now that you’ve been accepted, your perspective will be vastly different and you can ask much more detailed questions.
+Now that you've been accepted, your perspective will be vastly different and you can ask much more detailed questions.

 Notify other schools – Once you've made your decision, notify the other schools that accepted you as soon as possible.
 They will have plenty of waitlist applicants anxiously waiting for seats to open up.

-Open House – Similar to college fairs in the fall, many colleges host spring open houses for incoming freshman.
+Open House – Similar to college fairs in the fall, many colleges host spring open houses for incoming freshmen.
 Find out when this is scheduled and take advantage if you are able.
 It is a chance to learn more about the school directly from current students.
 You may also make friends before the school year even starts!

 Appeals – If you were rejected from a school, you may be able to appeal the decision.
 This is an extremely rare occurrence and only applies to certain circumstances.
 If you feel you may have a chance to appeal, research that school's admissions policies and talk to your high school guidance counselor.

-MAY AND JUNEDeposit deadline – Typically, colleges will have a deposit deadline of May 1st.
-You may have already signaled your intent to enroll, but now it’s time to commit financially.
+Deposit deadline – Typically, colleges will have a deposit deadline of May 1st.
+You may have already signaled your intent to enroll, but now it's time to commit financially.
 Your acceptance letter should include all the details.

 Final transcripts – Once you've graduated, send your final high school transcript to your new college.
 This may help you secure a scholarship or qualify for other competitive academic programs.